Skip to Content

 Note: if after the first 20 minutes, the broccoli is looking a bit charred, pull just the broccoli off of the baking sheet and re-incorporate it into the roasted veggies after they have finished baking.

 Remember, you can always change up the veggie selection based on taste and season.
-Just be sure to increase the bake time by 5 to 10 minutes if you use heartier vegetables.
+Just be sure to increase the bake time by 5 to 10 minutes if you use heartier vegetables like butternut squash or brussels sprouts.

-That’s it!
-You know have the golden ticket to making the best roasted veggies each and every time!
+You now have the golden ticket to making the best roasted veggies each and every time!
+Whip up this easy recipe the next time you’re craving a fresh meal.

 More Veggie Side Dishes: